falldamagestudio/JenkinsAutomation/README.md

 . .\JenkinsAgent\Activate-JenkinsSlave.ps1
 Activate-JenkinsSlave -TargetSession $targetSession -JenkinsMasterUrl $jenkinsMasterUrl -NodeName $hostName -Credential $machineCredential -JenkinsMasterUser $jenkinsMasterUser -JenkinsMasterAPIToken $jenkinsMasterAPIToken

+TODO: implement scripted activation of Steam Guard -- for now, do it manually: log onto the machine and perform "steamcmd.exe +login <username> <password>".
+This will trigger a Steam Guard check.
+Fetch the Steam Guard code from the appropriate place (Steam Authenticator or email) and enter it.
 ```

 The Jenkins agent will now be registered with the Jenkins master and ready to take build jobs.
 It will have a single label, equivalent to `$hostName`.